 Take on more responsibility

 Don't coast through your work placement, avoiding new challenges and opportunities to learn!
 Move out of your comfort zone and be prepared to take on as many new challenges as you can.
 Accept responsibility whenever the opportunity presents itself.
 It's how you will learn new skills and build confidence.

 Always do your best

-Do your very best and you can't go wrong.
-You'll not only benefit from job satisfaction, you'll ensure a solid future reference for your CV.
-Or better still – you might be invited back for more work experience or even a full time job!
+Do your very best, and you can't go wrong.
+You'll not only benefit from job satisfaction; you'll ensure a reliable future reference for your CV.
+Or better still – you might be invited back for more work experience or even a full-time job!